fandora-network/docs/docs/faq/technical-faqs.md

 ### 13. I'm not clear on which Private Key should I add when I generate validator key

-The Private key to be used is your Wallet's ETH address where your Polygon testnet Tokens are stored.
+The Private key to be used is your Wallet's ETH address where your fandora testnet Tokens are stored.
 You can complete the setup with one public-private key pair tied to the address submitted on the form.

 ### 14. Is there a way to know if Heimdall is synced?